fplab/ui-for-pl/src/notation.rst

   .. bibliography:: notation2.bib
     :filter: key == 'frost08'

-  This paper describes a parser combinator library that can accommodate left-recursive grammars and that performs well.
+  This paper describes a parser combinator library that can accommodate ambiguities and left-recursive grammars.
+  It is also asymptotically efficient.
   It is implemented in Haskell.

 .. todo::